rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 - Configure the Kubernetes Adapter to establish a connection to your VEBA node(s)

 {{< admonition note "Note" true >}}
-If you are running more then one VEBA node, than you have to repeat the next steps for each instance separately.
+If you are running more than one VEBA appliance, then you have to repeat the next steps for each instance separately.
 {{< /admonition >}}

 - Go to `Other Accounts` and select the `Kubernetes Adapter`